greenbone/openvas-scanner/doc/openvas_ipc_protocol.md

   {
     ipc_user_agent_t *ipc_user_agent;
     ipc_hostname_t *ipc_hostname;
+    ipc_lsc_t *ipc_lsc;
   };
 };
 ```

 ### Data types

-Currently, there are 2 supported data types
+Currently, the following data types are supported

 - **User-Agent:** First time that the User-Agent is used during a scan, it will be sent to the parent process and stored for further usage.
 - **Hostname:** Hostnames which are found for a plugin are communicated the parent process and added to the vhost list.
 Later launched plugins know the updated list.
+- **LSC:** The gather-package-list.nasl nasl script gathered the necessary data for running a LSC scan.
+The parent process is told to run the scan.

 The `enum ipc_data_type` has also the IPC_DT_ERROR definition for unknown types.